An Bord Pleanála is anachronistically heedless to the heritage of Dublin’s most famous and vibrant working-class suburb

 A recent case concerned an unlisted stone industrial building on Warrenmount Lane, off Mill Street, formerly part of a malthouse complex adjacent to the River Poddle.
 The building had sat for some years within a development site known as ‘the Tenters Site’ and had been identified by the conservation architects Shaffrey Associates as being of value and interest and worthy of repair and retention within the new development.
 An example of ‘urban vernacular’ architecture, it was envisaged that the building would form a marker or ‘gatepost’ at the western entrance to the new development.

-The building (or a previous building on the same footprint) is seen on the 1756 John Rocque map of Dublin, forming part of a stepped street-line leading towards the early-eighteenth-century mansion Warrenmount House (illustrated, bottom right), a Protected Structure, which was later converted to a convent.
+The building (or a previous building on the same footprint) is seen on the 1756 John Rocque map of Dublin forming part of a stepped street-line leading towards the early-eighteenth-century mansion Warrenmount House, a protected structure, which was later converted to a convent.

 The Tenters Site had been the subject of numerous planning applications for development stretching back to 2005, all of them providing for retention and integration of the stone industrial building within the new scheme.
 Building work finally got underway in 2016 and was largely complete when, out of the blue in March 2017, an application was made by the developer, BAM Property Ltd (of Children’s Hospital fame), to demolish the historic stone building.
 Demolition would extend to part of the adjacent, roofless, cement-rendered building, also visible on the Rocque map and forming part of the boundary wall with Warrenmount House.
 Objections were lodged by An Taisce and a local resident, citing the heritage value of the existing building and the planning precedents for its retention, but permission was nevertheless given by Dublin City Council.

-As a vital ‘safety valve’ within the system, An Bord Pleanála could generally be relied upon in case like this where built heritage was endangered, and so an appeal against the City Council’s decision was lodged by An Taisce with the aim of saving the building.
+As a vital ‘safety valve’ within the system, An Bord Pleanála could generally be relied upon in cases like this where vulnerable built heritage was endangered, and so an appeal against the City Council’s decision was lodged by An Taisce with the aim of saving the building.

 The appeal arguments were straightforward: